 If not stated otherwise in the employment contract, the first month of employment is considered the probationary period.
 During this period, the employment agreement may be terminated with seven days' notice.
 The parties may mutually agree on a longer probation period, which may not exceed three months.
 Any inability to work during the probation period (e.g., owing to illness) may extend the probation period.

 iii Establishing a presence

 A foreign company that is not registered in Switzerland may hire employees to work in Switzerland.
 It may also hire Swiss employees through a Swiss agency or a third party without registering.
-A foreign company may also hire an independent contractor, however, due care must be taken that such contractor does not qualify as an actual employee because the risks involved can be substantial (e.g., lack of insurance coverage).
+A foreign company may also hire an independent contractor; however, due care must be taken that the contractor does not qualify as an actual employee because the risks involved can be substantial (e.g., lack of insurance cover).

-Whether an independent contractor may create a permanent establishment for tax purposes (PE) depends on the form of organisation and the work performed.
-The more a contractor gives the appearance of being a part of the organisation of the foreign company, for example, with offices acting in the name or on behalf of the company, the higher the risk of creating a PE.
+An independent contractor may create a permanent establishment (PE) for tax purposes, depending on the form of organisation and the work performed.
+The more a contractor gives the appearance of being a part of the organisation of the foreign company, for example with offices acting in the name or on behalf of the company, the higher the risk of creating a PE.
 A company that establishes a PE is subject to taxation in Switzerland.